yangyanping-dhu/yangyanping-dhu.github.io-/index.md

 ### **Short Biography**

 YANG Yanping received the Ph.D. degree in control theory and control engineering from Shanghai University, Shanghai, China, in 2019.
-In 2018, she was a Visiting Student with the Swinburne University of Technology, Melbourne, VIC, Australia, for three months.
-She is currently a Lecturer with the School of Information Sciences and Technology, [Donghua University (DHU)](http://english.dhu.edu.cn) , Shanghai.
-She has published more than 10 technical papers, some of them are in the top-tier refereed journals, such as IEEE Transactions on Cybernetics as the 1st or corresponding author.
-He has been one of the major participants in various scientific research projects, like National Natural Science Foundation of China.
-She is an active Invited Reviewer in more than 20 well-known international journals and conferences.
+In 2018, she was a visiting student with the Swinburne University of Technology, Melbourne, VIC, Australia, for three months.
+She is currently a lecturer with the School of Information Sciences and Technology, [Donghua University (DHU)](http://english.dhu.edu.cn) , Shanghai.
+She has published more than 10 technical papers, some of them are in the top-tier refereed journals, such as IEEE Transactions on Cybernetics, as the 1st or corresponding author.
+She has been person in charge and one of the major participants in various scientific research projects, like National Natural Science Foundation of China.
+She is an active invited reviewer in more than 10 well-known international journals and conferences.

 ### **Research Topics**